 Dairy stalls that are clean, dry and comfortable make for happy, heathy cows, but keeping moisture and pathogens out of the stall bedding can be a challenge for dairy producers.
 Regardless of your bedding material, be it organic or inorganic, the cows’ overall health and comfort is important for producing quality milk.

-To reduce moisture, minimise bacteria and improve cow comfort, look for the following characteristics in your own stalls and bedding:
+To reduce moisture, minimize bacteria and improve cow comfort, look for the following characteristics in your own stalls and bedding:

 1. Surface moisture